MrWisski/StaffTracker/README.md

 		1. VanishNoPacket Vanish or Essentials Vanish
 		2. Creative Game Mode
 		3. Essentials SocialSpy

+	Configurable command tracking :
+		Allows you to create a list of commands, the usage of which is tracked depending on the state that you assign for tracking.

+		Added under the tracks: configuration section, the format is <command>:<state>, with state being :
+			1. 'other' - tracks when the first argument is something other than the staff 				members name.
+			2. 'self' - tracks when the first argument is the staff members name.
+			3. 'all' - tracks regardless of arguments.

+		Please note that this function is ONLY intercepting commands prior to being passed to their respective plugins for handling!
+It DOES NOT check for command success, nor does it care about valid arguments or anything.
+If you do not even have the OpenInventory plugin, but have /oi in the tracking list, if ANY player types /oi, the OI command track will be incremented!
+If you type /kill a, the kill command track will be incremented - unless YOUR in game name is 'a' ;)

+		The player name is expected to be the first argument, directly after the space following the command. if the player name is an argument AFTER the first then you must use 'all' to get anything like expected results.

+		Example configuration :
+			tracks:
+				kill: 'other' 	#tracks when a staff members kills someone, but not suicides
+				oi: 'all'			#tracks all uses of /oi
+				god: 'all'		#tracks all uses of /god
+				op: 'other'		#tracks all uses of /op when used on other people.

-	Reads/writes from a configured mySQL database. synch reads/asynch writes to prevent clogging up the main server thread.
+	Stores data in a configured mySQL database. synch reads/asynch writes to prevent clogging up the main server thread.
+Use a single, global SQL server to allow your servers to share this data between them!

 #Pending Feature list :
 	Configuration additions :
 		1. Allow configuration of server name in config.
-		2. Non-SQL storage method for standalone, non-networked servers.
-		3. Configure staff group DISPLAY names, (perm is "mod", display as "Moderator"
-		4. Configure staff display color settings (mod blue, admin red, op yellow, etc).
-		5. Allow single permission list, same as permission groups.
+		2. Allow single permission list, same as permission groups.

-	Configurable command tracking :
-		Command line : "oi", "kill", "op"
-		TrackState : "All", "Self-Only", "Other-Only", "Self-Ignore", "Other-Ignore" Will keep track of how many times the command was used in applicable track states.

-	"Request" specific staff member to a server - /st need <member name>
-	"Request" specific staff group to a server - /st need <group name>
-	"Request" anyone at all to a server - /st need
+	Send the list of tracked commands to the StaffRecord class, so it can purge commands that we're no longer tracking and keep the DB clean.

+	"Remove" command to remove a staff member from the DB.

+	Various permissions, so that a base-level staff member can't pull up detailed records for anyone/everyone, for instance.
+		stafftracker.ViewDetails, stafftracker.RemoveRecord

+	Staff Group Config to replace the current config section :

+		#groups default and op are required.
+		groups:
+			#grouping for regular, non-staff players.
+			default:
+				#determines who can see who in /vanish using /st list
+				priority: 0
+				displayname: 'Player'
+				displaycolor: '1'
+				permgroup: ''
+				perm: ''
+				isop: false
+			#default group for ops - only used when the player has op, but otherwise
+			#doesn't fit into another group.
+			op:
+				priority: 0
+				displayname: 'Non-Staff Op'
+				displaycolor: '2'
+				permgroup: ''
+				perm: ''
+				isop: true
+			#Custom groups start here!
+			mod:
+				priority: 1
+				displayname: 'Moderator'
+				displaycolor: 'a'
+				permgroup: 'moderator'
+				perm: ''
+				isop: false
+			admin:
+				priority: 2
+				displayname: 'Admin'
+				displaycolor: 'b'
+				permgroup: 'admin'
+				perm: ''
+				isop: true

 	Track AFK state/duration.

+	Track God/Fly state/duration.

+	Track states/durations per day, week, and month.

 	May become pending features :
+		Non-SQL storage method for standalone servers?
     	WorldBorder bypass state?

-    	Give players access to a staff list command, that will show all non-vanished staff?
+    	Give players access to /st list command, that will show all non-vanished staff?

+    	Staff Request :
+			Allows someone to put in a request for a staff member to come help.

+			"Request" specific staff member to a server - /st need <member name> <reason>
+			"Request" specific staff group to a server - /st need <group name> <reason>
+			"Request" anyone at all to a server - /st neednow <reason> Staff can answer a request with /st answer <request #>

+    	Give players access to /st need?
+Though, really, isn't that what we have ticket systems for? ^_^